UN Mark IIP Certificate for Class 7 Radioactive Materials – Process, Fees, & Documents

 - UN Mark IIP Certificate ICAO

-Process to IIP Certificate for Class 7 Radioactive Materials
+Application Process for IIP Certificate for Class 7 Radioactive Materials

 Obtaining a UN approved certificate for Class 7 Radioactive Materials involves a structured process to ensure compliance with international packaging regulations for hazardous materials.
 Below is the step-by-step UN certification procedure: